 Finding out who you are can be a big step in living your dreams.
 Remember the list you wrote in step #4?
 Now it’s time to put those passions into action.
 Gather your life force and make the most of it!
 Some concrete steps that can help you find your passion and set a career goal based on them include:

 Finding a life mentor: Mentors are all around us.
 Whatever your passion, there are people who have the same interests and who have already pursued a course in those interests.
 Some have even made successful careers based on those passions.
 Find someone you admire and ask if they’ll consider being your mentor.
 The concept of mentoring goes back thousands of years, but it has recently enjoyed a resurgence in our culture.
 Many people are perfectly willing to be mentors, and they’re flattered to be asked.
 Make sure they know you need to do this your way, but you’re interested in hearing how they achieved their own personal goals in your field of interest.

 Gathering a support system: No one goes it totally alone, no matter what you’ve read in any famous person’s autobiography.
-Everyone needs a support system, even if it’s just a couple close friends who are willing to cheer you on to victory.
+Everyone needs support, even if it’s just a couple close friends who are willing to cheer you on to victory.
 You can consider getting a life coach.
 A life coach is trained to handle most aspects of life and you’ll be more than surprised by what a life coach can do for you.

 If your passion can eventually be a career, do some research about gaining some instruction in your desired field.
 And even if you never achieve a career in your field, pursuing it after work can stimulate your life and rejuvenate your spirit.
 For instance, maybe you want to be an actor, but you’re thinking acting is a tough field in which to make a comfortable living.
 Then spend your leisure time performing in community theater, and who knows?
 Maybe you’ll hit it big on Broadway!
 But if you don’t, pursuing your interests and passions outside of work will help to keep your love for acting alive, it will help you meet new people and make new friends, and it will give you a different point of view while enriching your life with fun and fulfilling new experiences.